Greensboro massacre: Rally

 Four local TV news camera teams arrived at Morningside Homes at the corner of Carver and Everitt streets to cover the protest march.
-Members of the CWP and other anti-Klan supporters gathered to rally the march, which was planned to proceed through the city to the Greensboro City Hall.

-As the marchers collected, a caravan of nine cars and a van filled with an estimated 40 KKK and American Nazi Party members drove back and forth in front of the housing project at around 11:20 AM.
+Members of the CWP and other anti-Klan supporters gathered to rally and march.
+As the marchers gathered, a caravan of nine cars and a van filled with an estimated 40 KKK and American Nazi Party members drove in front of the housing project at around 11:20 AM.
 The two groups heckled each other, and some marchers beat the cars with picket sticks and kicks.
-The first shot came from the head of the KKK caravan, although it wasn't clear who fired the shot.
-Several witnesses reported that Klansman Mark Sherer fired first, into the air.
+The first shot came from the head of the KKK caravan.
+Several witnesses reported that Klansman Mark Sherer fired first, which he later admitted.
 A "thick blue smoke" was spotted after the first shot, consistent with the discharge from a black powder pistol Sherer owned.
 A second shot was fired into the air by Klansman Brent Fletcher, and shots three and four by Sherer, into the ground and a parked car.
-Some KKK and ANP members exited their vehicles and engaged in a physical confrontation with marchers.
-CWP member James Waller equipped himself with a shotgun from fellow marcher Tom Clark's truck during the confrontation.
+Some KKK and NSPA members exited their vehicles and engaged in a physical confrontation with marchers.
+CWP member James Waller ran to retrieve a shotgun from fellow marcher Tom Clark's truck during the confrontation.
 Klansman Roy Toney spotted him and struggled with Waller for control of the shotgun, which went off during the struggle.

 The first shots wounding and killing individuals were discharged soon after, primarily by caravan members.
-Several caravan members equipped themselves with long guns from the trunk of a Ford Fairlane and fired at the marchers, while the rest of the cars and their occupants fled.
+Six caravan members equipped themselves with long guns from the trunk of a Ford Fairlane and fired at the marchers, while the rest of the cars and their occupants fled.
 Marchers Bill Sampson, Allen Blitz, Rand Manzella, and Claire Butler fired back at the caravan members with handguns.
-Two of the first fatalities were Waller, shot by ANP member Roland Wood and Klansman David Matthews, and CWP member Cesar Cauche, shot by Klansman Jerry Paul Smith.
+Two of the first fatalities were Waller, shot by NSPA member Roland Wood and Klansman David Matthews, and CWP member Cesar Cauce, shot by Klansman Jerry Paul Smith.
 Both were unarmed at the time of their deaths.
 Unarmed marcher Michael Nathan was shot and mortally wounded by Matthews while running towards Waller's body.
-Sampson was killed while firing at the caravan members and CWP member Sandra Smith was killed while taking cover near Butler, who was also firing at caravan members.
+Sampson was killed while firing at the caravan members.
+Matthews shot and killed CWP member Sandra Smith after she pulled children to safety inside a community member's apartment, and took cover near Butler, who was firing at caravan members.
 Smith herself was unarmed.
 The final shot was fired by Blitz 88 seconds after the violence first began.

 Four CWP members were killed at the scene and Nathan died of his wounds at the hospital two days later.
 Twelve others were wounded.
 The filmed coverage of the shootings was carried on national and international news, and the event became known as the "Greensboro Massacre."
-Smith was black, Cauce was Hispanic, and the other three men killed were white.
+Smith was black, Cauce was Cuban-American, and the other three men killed were white, two of them Jewish.
 Both blacks and whites were among the wounded, including one KKK member and two news crew members.